flizhou/age_effects_on_COVID-19/doc/report.md

 question:

-**Does the portion of the senior (age 65 and up) in the population (population aging) associate with the COVID-19 death rate?**
+**Does the portion of the senior (age 65 and up) in the population associate with the COVID-19 death rate?**

   - Null hypothesis (![H\_0](https://latex.codecogs.com/png.latex?H_0
     "H_0")):

-      - The portion of the senior (age 65 and up) in the population (population aging) is not associated with the COVID-19 death rate.
+      - The portion of the senior (age 65 and up) in the population is not associated with the COVID-19 death rate.

   - Alternative hypothesis
     (![H\_A](https://latex.codecogs.com/png.latex?H_A "H_A")):

-      - The portion of the senior (age 65 and up) in the population (population aging) is associated with the COVID-19 death rate.
+      - The portion of the senior (age 65 and up) in the population is associated with the COVID-19 death rate.

 This study would help address the relationship between age and the COVID-19 death rate.
 And hopefully, it would bring more attentions to